CE Trainings for mental health professionals

 A woman with a distressed expression touching her forehead during a therapy session with a counselor who is taking notes.

 Hard conversations are unavoidable in therapy.
-This training shows you how to hold boundaries, invite “no,” and repair ruptures—ethically and attachment-savvy—so clients feel safer, not smaller.
+This training shows you how to welcome mistrust, invite “no,” and view ruptures as relational opportunities, so clients feel safer, not smaller.

 Courageous Conversations